 It is best to leave about a 2mm gap between each of the sheets to assist in welding the alloy

 Side.
-All sheets then need to be dogged down hard against the work table the full length during welding, is important for keeping the plate flat.
+All sheets then need to be dogged down hard against the work table the full length during welding, which is important for keeping the plate flat.

 4.2 Welding the Alloy Hard Facing Side

 Before welding the alloy side, it is important to note that hard face welds are not structural.
 They are